costineesti/about-me/content/projects/Analysis and Prediction of Stock Market.md

 ## Long Short-Term Memory (LSTM)

-LSTM is a sequential NN that excels in capturing long-term dependencies and is ideal for sequence prediction tasks.
+It is a sequential NN (type of RNN) that allows information to persist over long periods of time.
+It is a good solution to RNN which would either explode or vanish in the Gradient Descent phase.
+What I mean by that is that a weight to any power, be it either 0.5 or 2 would either get super close to 0 or to $\infty$.
+It excels in capturing long-term dependencies (like remembering the chapter 1 from a book) and is ideal for sequence predictions tasks.

 ### LSTM Architecture